misiektoja/instagram_monitor/docs/usage.md

 Additional options:

-- `PROXY_CERT_PATH` or `--proxy-cert` selects a local certificate used to verify the proxy connection
+- `PROXY_CERT_PATH` or `--proxy-cert` selects a local certificate used to verify the proxy connection.
+It applies only while [TLS verification](configuration.md#tls-verification) is on
 - `PROXY_WEBHOOKS` or `--enable-proxy-webhooks` also sends webhook requests through the proxy.
 It is off by default because some proxies do not allow these requests
 - `IP_ADDRESS_URL` selects one trusted IP lookup URL or an ordered non-empty list of fallback URLs